insin/nwb/templates/react-component/CONTRIBUTING.md

 ## Installation

-- Running `npm install` in the components's root directory will install everything you need for development.
+- Running `npm install` in the component's root directory will install everything you need for development.

 ## Demo Development Server